What are candidates willing to do to increase their chances of getting a job?

-As we took the findings of our research on a national roadshow to HR professionals we found that, although the number is high, there was little surprise about the fact that more than 70 percent of respondents admitted to taking advantage of flaws in the reference checking process to better their chances of landing a job.
+As we took the findings of our research on a national roadshow to HR professionals we found that, although the number is high, there was little surprise about the fact that more than 70% of respondents admitted to taking advantage of flaws in the reference checking process to better their chances of landing a job.

 However, as we went into the finer details of the research, we saw the eyes in the room start to widen.

-As HR professionals, we assume some level of exaggeration by job-seekers, but we found that candidates were willing to go a couple of steps further to improve their employment chances, by deliberately lying (42 per cent) and even asking referees to lie on their behalf (23 per cent).
+As HR professionals, we assume some level of exaggeration by job-seekers, but we found that candidates were willing to go a couple of steps further to improve their employment chances.
+Some of the tricks that candidates are prepared to do are:

 Asking a referee to lie for you, might mean you encourage them to pretend you were slightly more senior or had more responsibility than was actually the case in your previous role – or it could be that you ask someone completely inappropriate to do it in the first place.

-Picking up the phone to discuss a candidate is, by its nature, an uncertain and inconsistent way of gathering data.
+2. Make the importance of proper reference checking is understood.
 Given how much leg work the task can take, it’s also often left to the most junior person on the team or even someone with no experience in HR, which is often the case in small businesses without HR departments or the money to invest on a recruitment agency.

 In an increasingly competitive market for talent, that now has a global span, the ability to attract, onboard and retain the best people requires efficient, flexible and robust recruitment processes.

 Gone are the days when a candidate would approach the one company they had always dreamed of working for.
 Online jobs portals make it possible to apply for multiple jobs at the click of a button.

-However, what makes this even more worrying is the finding that 42 percent of the candidates had abandoned their job applications, specifically due to delays at the reference checking stage.
+However, what makes this even more worrying is the finding that 42% of the candidates had abandoned their job applications, specifically due to delays at the reference checking stage.
 Getting that process right while being able to complete it at speed is absolutely critical to ensuring you get the best people through the door before they go elsewhere.

 A lack of standardisation in reference checking – which simply cannot be guaranteed using the phone method - leaves organisations open to risk and these findings have certainly validated our belief in the real need for improved efficiency in recruiting to avoid fraud, hiring based on inaccurate data and ultimately, money wasted on critical stages of the hiring period.

 It’s also important to note that the number of respondents admitting to deceiving potential employers during the hiring process is representative only of those that were happy to hold their hands up to it.
-It’s very likely that these numbers would be even higher if all our respondents were 100 percent honest about their behaviours.
+It’s very likely that these numbers would be even higher if all our respondents were 100% honest about their behaviours.